 Our strategy is based on this principle: it takes a team to make a building.
 We emphasize an interdisciplinary design process; that is, drawing with specialty consultants from the conversation’s origin.
 When working with contractors and craftsmen, we practice two-way team communication for a correct, timely and cost-efficient execution of the design.
 The endurance of team communication, with investors, clients, consultants, contractors, brokers and appraisers is the key to a thoughtful and seamless solution.
 We value laughter and empathy in communication for the expression of vivacious and positive environments.

 Prior to Weaver Buildings, Jen focused on technical architecture in mid-rise renovations and restorations in New York City, significantly 36 Gramercy Park East and 54 Bond.
 In New York, she also designed and permitted the renovation of several brownstones.
-Her interest in integrated building delivery processes began at a design-build firm after graduating from The University of Texas School of Architecture in 2006.
+Her interest in integrated building delivery processes began at a design-build firm after graduating from The University of Texas School of Architecture.

 Read her Curriculum Vitae here.